 The good news is that one simple way we can each minimize our negative impact on the environment is to leave animals off our plates.

 Intensive farming of billions of animals around the world releases massive amounts of carbon dioxide and methane into the air.
 The UN’s Food & Agriculture Organization (FAO) has found that animal agriculture accounts for 37% of emissions of methane, a gas with 20 times more harmful global warming impact than carbon dioxide.

-Many environmental experts agree that the best way to fight climate change is with our fork: by reducing our consumption of meat and other animal products, and putting plants on our plates.
+Many environmental experts agree that the best way to fight climate change is to reduce our consumption of meat and other animal products, and putting plants on our plates.

-Animal agriculture also requires more land – for crop production as well as grazing.
-In fact, meat production is responsible for 80% of the continuing destruction of the Amazon Rainforest, often referred to as the “lungs of our planet.
+Animal agriculture also requires more land – for crop production as well as for grazing.
+In fact, meat production is responsible for 80% of the continuing destruction of the Amazon rainforest, often referred to as the lungs of our planet.